×

 Tuberose and Gerbera color

 Tuberose and Gerbera come in variety of colors.
 Every color tells a different story.
 Let’s know about Tuberose and Gerbera color meaning in this section.
 For example Red - Courage, Desire and Love, Pink - Sensitivity and Love,Yellow - Happiness and Friendship, Orange - Satisfaction and Passion, Purple - Elegance and Pride, Blue - Peace and Serenity, White - Purity and Innocence, Green - Prosperity and Optimism.
-Tuberose is Tubular in shape and has Aromatic fragrance whereas Oval shaped Gerbera has NA fragrance.
+Tuberose is in shape and has fragrance whereas shaped Gerbera has fragrance.

 More facts about Tuberose and Gerbera